 The conventional approach of medicating away the pain puts you at risk for a whole list of dangerous side effects without fixing the underlying problem.
 Every day, over 30 million Americans take over-the-counter non-steroidal anti-inflammatory drugs (NSAIDs).
 This category of medications includes over the counter ibuprofen, naproxen, and acetaminophen (the active ingredient in Tylenol).
 NSAIDs have been linked to gastrointestinal problems such as stomach upset, heartburn, nausea, ulcers, kidney damage, and liver injury.2 In fact, acetaminophen toxicity is the number one cause of liver failure not caused by a trauma such as a car accident.
 Prescription medications are stronger and may contain highly addictive narcotics.

-Fortunately, there are effective alternative approaches to pain that can help people avoid, reduce, or discontinue altogether their pain medications.
-Here we look at four simple, life-enhancing approaches to pain that all have additional benefits, including improving peace of mind, longevity, vitality, fitness, immune function, and mood.
+Fortunately, there are effective natural approachs that can help.
+Here we look at four simple, life-enhancing ways to feel better and that all have additional benefits, including improving peace of mind, longevity, vitality, fitness, immune function, and mood.